 Having a particular visual perspective or vantage point is an integral aspect of memories for immersive experiences.
 It is well know that memories for events can be retrieved from multiple visual perspective (i.e., own eyes, observer-like viewpoints), and recent research in our lab using immersive virtual reality has shown that memories can also be formed from multiple visual perspectives (Iriye & St. Jacques, 2021).
 Adopting alternative visual perspectives when remembering influences early stages of retrieval by increasing the functional connectivity between the anterior hippocampus and precuneus (Iriye & St. Jacques, 2020; see image below).

-Our behavioral research has shown that shifting visual perspective can alter the phenomenology and accuracy of subsequent memories (Marcotti & St. Jacques, 2018).
+Our behavioral research has demonstrated that shifts in perspective that occur as memories become more remote are linked to the consistency of episodic details during autobiographical recall (Wardell et al., 2023).
+Importantly, manipulating visual perspective during memory retrieval also alters the phenomenology and accuracy of subsequent memories (Marcotti & St. Jacques, 2018).
 These multiple ways that we can retrieve the personal past are supported by common brain regions that contribute to the ability to simulate counterfactual scenarios of how the past could have occurred differently (St. Jacques, Carpenter, Szpunar, & Schacter, 2018), but there are also unique regions that contribute more to perceptual changes to the past that occur when shifting visual perspective (Faul, St. Jacques, De Rosa, Parikh, & De Brigard, 2020).
 In particular, neural recruitment of the precuneus and angular gyrus support the ability to shift to alternative visual perspectives during remembering (St. Jacques, Szpunar, & Schacter, 2017; see image below).
 These findings demonstrate that memories are reconstructed in different ways depending on the particular visual perspective adopted, as highlighted in a recent conceptual framework to understand visual perspective in memories for events (St. Jacques, 2019).
+Understanding whether shifts in visual perspective alter the veridicality of memories has important implications for legal settings (St. Jacques, 2024).

 Research questions we’re currently excited about!